Super-brawl-team/epsilon/poincare/doc/simplification.md

 ### Effects

-Using Expand and Contract formulas, Advanced reduction tries to transform the expression, and call systematic reduction at every steps.
+Using Expand and Contract formulas, Advanced reduction tries to transform the expression, and calls systematic reduction at each step.

 <details>
 <summary>List of advanded reductions</summary>